PeterCookDev/TechLeading/topics/InterviewingAndHiring.md

 ### Articles

 - [Kate Heddleston - Onboarding and the Cost of Team Debt](https://kateheddleston.com/blog/onboarding-and-the-cost-of-team-debt)

 - [Patrick Kua - Onboarding Strategies](https://www.thekua.com/atwork/category/onboarding-strategies/)
+Takeaway: Good series of strategies for onboarding new team members.
+Maintaining a list of technical debt that is shared with new team members.
+Catalogues of patterns in use.
+Preparation email of tech stack, tools, patterns etc.

 - [Jeff Dwyer - Onboarding Engineers: How to Tackle the First 30 Days](http://product.hubspot.com/blog/onboarding-engineers-how-to-tackle-the-first-30-days)

 ### Training Courses and Videos